-- 1. Level the trailer from side to side and front to rear.
+- Level the trailer from side to side and front to rear.
 Open all faucets. - 2.
-Turn the water pump switch to the ON position to expel water from the storage tank - Open all drain valves including drain plug or valve on water heater and exterior water service valve. - 4.
+Turn the water pump switch to the ON position to expel water from the storage tank - 3.
+Open all drain valves including exterior water service valve, if applicable. - 4.
 While the water is draining from the system, open and flush the toilet-flushing valve.
 Depress hand spray lever while holding the spray head down inside the bowl.
 Depress hand spray thumb button on the telephone shower head while holding down inside the tub and drain all water from the flexible hose.
 Unscrew the heads on both spray units and store. - 5.
 Turn the pump switch OFF after all water has been removed from the storage tank. - 6.
-Disconnect outlet hose from water pump. - 7.
-If your unit has a winterization kit installed, open valve to the winterizing position and remove plug.
-If your unit does not have this valve, disconnect the water pump inlet connection.
+Disconnect outlet hose from water pump.
 Turn the pump on until all the water is expelled.
 This water, about 1/2 cup, can be caught in a towel or rag.
+Reconnect hose. - Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and allow any remaining water to drain out.